Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Generalization bounds for estimating potential outcomes and CATE

-Our goal is to accurately estimate the CATE, $\tau$ in eq.~\eqref{eq:cate_def}, by an estimator $\htau$ that depends on the data, without making parametric assumptions on the functional form of the true potential outcomes.
-For this reason, we adopt the risk minimization approach to learning and search for best-in-class hypotheses for $\tau$, rather than striving for point identification.
-This requires generalization of both the treated and control outcomes to the general population.
-In this section, we derive bounds on the risk of such an estimator in the following steps: \begin{enumerate} \item We define prediction \emph{risk} with respect to potential outcomes and relate it to the expected error in estimates of CATE \item We show how the risk on the observed distribution is a \emph{biased} estimate of the desired marginal risk and give sample re-weighting schemes that removes this bias \item We give bounds on the expected risk under imperfect re-weighting schemes by placing assumptions on the loss with respect to the true outcome \item We derive finite-sample versions of these bounds and combine them to form a single fully observable bound on the risk in estimates of potential outcomes and CATE. \end{enumerate} Our main generalization bound does \emph{not} depend on treatment group overlap (Assumption~\ref{asmp:overlap}).
+without making parametric assumptions on the functional form of the true potential outcomes.
+For this reason, we adopt the risk minimization approach to learning and search for best-in-class hypotheses.
+This requires generalization from the treated and control groups to the general population.
+Next, we derive bounds on the risk of such hypotheses in the following steps: \begin{enumerate} \item We define prediction \emph{risk} with respect to potential outcomes $\mu_0, \mu_1$ and relate it to the expected error in estimates of the CATE, $\tau$ \item We show how the risk on the observed distribution is a \emph{biased} estimate of the desired population risk and give sample re-weighting schemes that removes this bias. \item We give bounds on the expected risk under imperfect re-weighting schemes by placing assumptions on the loss with respect to the true outcome. \item We derive finite-sample versions of these bounds and combine them to form a single fully observable bound on the risk in estimates of potential outcomes and CATE. \end{enumerate} Our main generalization bound does not depend on treatment group overlap (Assumption~\ref{asmp:overlap}).
 This diverges from most theoretical results for treatment effect estimation and provides intuition for when we can expect extrapolation to succeed approximately.
-Consistent \emph{non-parametric} estimation, however, still requires overlap.
-In Section~\ref{sec:rep_bound} we extend these results to the representation learning setting.
+Consistent non-parametric estimation, however, still requires overlap.
+In Section~\ref{sec:rep_bound}, we extend these results to estimators which make use of representation learning.